ScottiBR/my-articles/JavaScript/LexicalEnvironment/Notes.md

+# Porque aprender esses conceitos

+Why learn closure when I could be learning Node or React?

+Shouldn’t I be spending my time with understanding frameworks - they’re what I actually do on the job 👩🏽‍💻 Why should I learn closure in JavaScript??

+Becoming a developer who has mastery over their tools requires understanding what’s going on under-the-hood.

+True mastery means understanding the core principles and building up from them.
+That being said, being a developer is about having to make things work without understanding everything.

+They call it choosing your ‘level of abstraction’.
+You cannot understand everything down to the silicon.

+But that’s not the purpose of this course.
+The purpose of this course is for you take time out of ‘making it work to meet deadlines’ to truly understand a concept that will allow you to accelerate all your future engineering.

+Every time you understand something deeply it’s an investment for the future!
+It’s like building a system that’s more flexible and ready to scale.
+It’ll take time but it will pay off in the rest of your engineering ⏱.

+# porposta

+Não falar dacompilation phase no primeiro capitulo no segundo capitulo colocar Lexical Scope e explicar a metafora do prédio do kyle no terceiro falar sobre lexical envirioment e call stack no quarto hoisting e continua

 # Hoisting é uma metafora

 Apesar de ser especificada no TC39, hoisting é an language convention created academicamente to discuss the idea of lexical envirioment, without soo much overhead